Connect and Engage

 "It often doesn't work to simply put a patient in the room with a camera," Dr. Johnson said.
 "You need someone on the other end to facilitate the conversation, and that's where the provider in Rugby, for example, really helps with keeping the patient engaged."

 Another service helping rural North Dakota meet the healthcare needs of its patients is eEmergency services, provided by Avera Health in South Dakota.
-Brought about by a grant from the Leona M. and Harry B. Helmsley Charitable Trust, Avera eEmergency made its way into North Dakota in 2009 and is now present in the emergency rooms of 29 of the 36 Critical Access Hospitals around the state.
+Brought about by a grant from the Leona M. and Harry B. Helmsley Charitable Trust, Avera eEmergency (now called Avel eCare Emergency) made its way into North Dakota in 2009 and is now present in the emergency rooms of 29 of the 36 Critical Access Hospitals around the state.
 Nikki Johnson, CEO for Cooperstown Medical Center (CMC) in Cooperstown, North Dakota, appreciates the comfort Avera eEmergency provides both providers and patients.

 We have a small staff, and eEmergency helps keep the E.R. service open in our community and helps our providers manage care better.